Watch real Users. Understand Why User Struggle.

 Privacy Protections

-Reputable tools automatically mask sensitive fields like passwords, credit card numbers, and personal data before it ever leaves the user's browser.
+Uzera automatically masks sensitive fields like passwords, credit card numbers, and personal data before it ever leaves the user's browser.
 You can configure additional masking rules for any element that contains personally identifiable information.

-Core Features to Evaluate in Any Session Replay Tool
+Key Features to Evaluate in a Session Replay Tool.

 Advanced Filtering and Segmentation